 The manual process for channel partner agreements usually looks something like this:

 The legal team, supported by external counsel, creates the template for the channel partner agreement as a Word document.
 When the partnerships manager is looking to sign a new channel partner, they hunt around for this Word template, or find a previous contract and change key details.
 This is negotiated with the channel partner across multiple systems – tracked changes in Word, back and forth over email and by phone.

 The agreement is sent back for legal sign-off.
 Further revisions and changes happen, and numerous versions are created.
-Eventually, the parties agree, and the contract is converted to PDF and signed, either with a wet signature or using an eSignature provider.
+Eventually, the parties agree, and the contract is converted to PDF and signed, either with a wet signature or using a provider for electronic signatures.
 It’s then emailed to the signatories and (at best) saved on a shared drive.

 Why it’s painful to manage channel partner agreements manually